Information for Current Students

 ...request 6th Year funding?

 6th year funding is not guaranteed, but occasionally the Department is in need of additional TA support in a given quarter.
-Toward the end of your 5th year, the TA coordinator will send out an inquiry; with those results, we will review our TA needs, and should there be opportunity to hire a 6th year student, the Department will write a formal request to WCAS.
+Toward the end of your 5th year, the Graduate Program Coordinator will send out an inquiry; with those results, we will review our TA needs and should there be opportunity to hire a 6th year student, the Department will write a formal request to WCAS.
 WCAS then reviews the requests and decides whether there are funds available to hire a 6th year student.
 These decisions are generally made during the summer quarter each year.

 ...apply for graduation?

 To apply for graduation, you must have defended your dissertation and completed all program requirements.
-The application can be located on Caesar under TGS forms, and is called Application for Degree.
+The application can be located on GSTS under TGS Forms, and is called Application for Degree.